biocore/qiime/doc/scripts/make_distance_histograms.rst

 	**[OPTIONAL]**

-	-b, `-`-colorby
-		This is the categories to color by in the plots from the user-generated mapping file.
-The categories must match the name of a column header in the mapping file exactly and multiple categories can be list by comma separating them without spaces.
-The user can also combine columns in the mapping file by separating the categories by "&&" without spaces [default=None]
 	-p, `-`-prefs_path
 		This is the user-generated preferences file.
 NOTE: This is a file with a dictionary containing preferences for the analysis.
 This dict must have a "Fields" key mapping to a list of desired fields. [default: None]
 	-o, `-`-dir_path